YEASIN49/Hyperledger-Fabric-Fabcar/READMe.md

 ```
 npm start
 ```
-This will, start the backend service and you should see a resonse like below:
+This will, start the backend service and you should see a response like below:
 ![App Screenshot](./_readme-image/16_start_backend.png)

 9. Now, leave the terminal untouched and open a new terminal from the vscode and go to the **fabcar-client** directory.
 ```
 cd fabcar/fabcar-client/
 ```
 10. Now, go to the, extension tab of vscode and search 'live server'.
-You will find a lot of option.
+You will find a lot of options.
 Insall the extension shown in the image:
 ![App Screenshot](./_readme-image/17_install_live_server.png)

-11. Now, click the **index.html** file and start **live-server** from the  bottom-right if vscode.
+11. Now, click the **index.html** file and start **live-server** from the  bottom-right of the vscode.
 ![App Screenshot](./_readme-image/18_start_UI.png)

-This will start our frontend server and a browser popup will be open like image below:
+This will start our frontend server and a browser popup will open like image below:
 ![App Screenshot](./_readme-image/19_UI.png)

-**checkpoint 2:Show this to  your teacher**
+**Checkpoint 2: Show this to  your teacher**